blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- a.k.a.
 Advaita-Vaada (Proposition of Non-Dualism), Abheda Darshana (Perspective of Non-Difference), Dvaita-Vaada-Pratisedha (Proposition against the Teaching of Dualism), Kevala-Advaita (Essential Non-Dualism) and Maya-Vaada (The Proposition that Reality is an Illusion)
 		- **Texts**
 			- Panchadasi by Madhava Acharya (A simple manual)
+		- **Concepts**
+			- Vritthis
+				- They are the same concept as in Yoga
+				- The types are:
+					- Samshaya: Doubt, related to Manas
+					- Nishchaya: Decision, related to Buddhi
+					- Abhimaana: Ego Sense, related to Ahamkaara
+					- Smriti or Smarana: Recollection, the Dharma of Chittha
 	- 6.2.
 Bheda Abheda Vedaanta (Difference and Oneness)
 		- By Bhaskaracharya
 		- Individual self is both different and not different from Brahman